rackerlabs/docs-cloud-identity/api-docs/dev-guide/general-api-info/role-based-access-control.rst

-   Administrators and customers with sufficient access rights can create, manage, and assign RBAC roles by using the :ref:`role operations <role-operations>` available through the Identity service API.
+   Administrators and customers with sufficient access rights can create, manage, and assign RBAC roles by using the :ref:`role operations <roles-operations>` available through the Identity service API.

 Roles can be configured with a global or product-specific scope.